Toronto's homeless people deserve a COVID-19 plan

 7. Declaration of emergency

-In 1998, the Big Cities Mayors' Caucus of the Federation of Canadian Municipalities endorsed Toronto Disaster Relief Committee's declaration that homelessness was a national disaster.
+In 1998, the big cities mayors' caucus of the Federation of Canadian Municipalities endorsed Toronto Disaster Relief Committee's declaration that homelessness was a national disaster.
 This resulted in billions of dollars of emergency funding for homelessness.
 This advocacy is necessary again with respect to COVID-19.

 Declaration of an emergency at the provincial level would also ensure job protection for people who are asked to self-isolate or ordered to quarantine.